 Fourth is the environment in which we engage daily.
 Since we spend most of our day at the office, this has to do with the workplace.

-The culture at work is not created by, neither for millennials.
-Managerial systems are not people-centric but results driven.
-Work is a place where everyday, you interact with people from other generations, with other expectations and other ways of seeing life.
+The culture at work is not created for millennials.
+Managerial systems are not people-centric but results-driven.
+Work is a place where every day, you interact with people from other generations, with other expectations and other ways of seeing life.

 Why This is Good

 He helps us understand ourselves.
-He creates awareness to this issue in our generation, allowing us to take action.
+He creates awareness of this issue in our generation, allowing us to take action.
 Allowing us to respond accordingly.